saucelabs/sauce-docs/docs/error-reporting/project-setup/storage-management.md

    - **Delete physical objects and metadata**: Removes all data from your Backtrace instance.
 1. To confirm the action, enter **DELETE**, then select **Delete forever**.

+#### Video: Delete Errors by Query

-See the [Delete Errors by Query](https://www.loom.com/share/a0fc2d684d3b41e399d9efed67a817e9) video to learn how to query fingerprints and delete the group of errors.
+The following video shows how to query fingerprints and delete a group of errors.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rJ4kK_KCxLo?controls=0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Storage Sampling